Hallsworth Conference Fund

 Draw up a list of potential speakers who would make a balanced and informed programme, and please give a brief outline of the topics to be covered.

-Outline your plans for ambitious research publication plans and external grant capture arising from the event, and your plans for wider public dissemination.
+Outline your plans for ambitious research publication plans and external grant capture arising from the event, potential policy impact and your plans for wider public dissemination.

 The budget for the event should be drawn up with the applicant’s School Research Support Manager.